 The Houston-Galveston Area Council has been designated by the Governor of Texas to serve as the Metropolitan Planning Organization (MPO) for transportation planning in the urbanized region that consists of Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery, and Waller counties.
-This eight-county TMA includes four U.S. Census-designated urbanized areas with populations greater than 50,000 (the Houston Urbanized Area, the Texas City/La Marque Urbanized Area, The Woodlands Urbanized Area, and the Angleton/Lake Jackson Urbanized Area), with an estimated 5.9 million people in 2010.
-Appendix B contains a map of the Houston-Galveston TMA.
+This eight-county TMA includes an estimated 6.8 million people in 2018.
+The TMA includes four U.S. Census-designated urbanized areas with populations greater than 50,000 (the Houston Urbanized Area, the Texas City/La Marque Urbanized Area, The Woodlands Urbanized Area, and the Angleton/Lake Jackson Urbanized Area), Appendix B contains a map of the Houston-Galveston TMA.